apaz-cli/daisho/README.md

     * Java cannot be properly optimized, because new classes can be loaded at runtime.
 You cannot optimize a program if nobody will tell you what the program is.
     * Runtime reflection conflates the class injection issue.
 Even if a function is private, unused, and should not be accessable, unused code cannot be deleted because a class could be injected at runtime that refers to the unused code reflectively.

 The combination of these reasons led me to want to create my own programming language.
+There are also some other features I felt were left out of modern languages.

+1. Data mashing
+2.